-New KinematX total wrist arthroplasty from Extremity Medical - NS Medical Devices
+New KinematX Total Wrist Arthroplasty from Extremity Medical - NS Medical Devices

 Current radial-based arthroplasty designs have been shown to impede the dart thrower’s motion, which may generate increased stresses on the implant fixation and contribute to loosening.
 In addition, the midcarpal KinematX does not require removal of any bone from the radius, which preserves radial length and inclination, as well as the native wrist ligaments which guide and stabilize the implant during motion.

-Extremity Medical, founded in 2008, is a privately held medical engineering firm based in Parsippany, NJ, known for creating innovative medical devices for upper and lower extremity orthopaedic procedures such as fusion, fixation, and motion preservation that promote better outcomes, especially in compromised patients and challenging cases.
+Extremity Medical, founded in 2008, is a privately held medical engineering firm based in Parsippany, NJ, known for creating innovative medical devices for upper and lower extremity orthopaedic procedures such as fusion, fixation, and motion preservation that promote better outcomes, especially in compromised patients and challenging cases.skeeze from Pixabay

 Source: Company Press Release